libreobjet/open-guide/designing.md

 One of the advantages of the open source object is that you are able tu adapt them to your own necesities (or anyone else necesities).
 There could be diferent reasons for adapting an object.
 Sometimes the reasons for adapting a design could be personal (Size, proportion, taste...).
 Other times the reasons for implement an adaptation are related to the fisical context (Clima, scale, materials abailable), technological context (technical knowledge and context abailable) or social context (language, religion, tradition, icons..)

-A possible solution to make easiest modification on a object is parametric design, but that means you should learn about it before. (repetition :/ )
+####Parametric design:

-- Parametric design:
+A possible solution to make easiest modification on a object is parametric design, but that means you should learn about it before.
-*is a paradigm in design where the relationship between elements are used  to manipulate and inform the design of complex geometries and  structures.* https://en.wikipedia.org/wiki/Parametric_design
+- Parametric design *is a paradigm in design where the relationship between elements are used  to manipulate and inform the design of complex geometries and  structures.* https://en.wikipedia.org/wiki/Parametric_design

 #### Mixing
  *To combine items from two or more sources normally kept separate.* [Wiktionary](https://en.wiktionary.org/wiki/mix)